-If you are at the beginning of your journey of becoming a Master’s student at a German university, the road ahead may seem long and winding.
-But it is much easier than you may think:
+If you're just starting out on your journey to become a Master's student at a German university, the path ahead may seem complex - but rest assured, it's easier than you think.

-As soon as you meet with these three criteria, you have gone the biggest and first step to start a Master’s program in Germany: You will know whether you are generally qualified for the Master's level (or not).
-Once you are done with that, you can take the second step and find out which admission requirements the program of your choice requires (e.g. a certain GPA, specific credit points or professional experience).
+Once you have met these three criteria, you have taken the biggest and first step towards starting a Master's programme in Germany: You will know whether you are generally qualified for a Master's degree (or not).
+Once you have done that, you can take the second step and find out what the admission requirements are for the programme of your choice (e.g. a certain GPA, certain credit points or work experience).

 Check out our Video Course (64 min.) on "How to write a Letter of Motivation"